tailored-automation/azure_facts/README.md

 ## Description

-This module provides custom facts for Azure VMs that are pulled from the [Azure Metadata Service](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/instance-metadata-service?tabs=linux)
+This module provides custom facts for Azure VMs that are pulled from the [Azure Metadata Service](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/instance-metadata-service?tabs=linux) via the Facter `az_metadata` fact.

 ## Reference